 Working in tandem, curators and conservators combine theory and science to produce a more complete understanding of historical artifacts.
-Testing on this sixteenth-century jerkin by conservator Christine Paulocik has shown that all of the applied adornmentsincluding the padding at the shoulders, silk tufts, and metallic bobbin laceare original to the garment.
-Decorative buttons made of boxwood at the center front give the illusion of a closure, when in reality the wearer would have required help getting dressed due to the laced closure located at the center back.
+Testing on this sixteenth century jerkin by Conservator Christine Paulocik has shown that all of the applied adornment - including the padding at the shoulders, silk tufts, and metallic bobbin lace - is original to the garment.
+Decorative buttons made of boxwood at center front give the illusion of a closure, when in reality the wearer would have required help getting dressed due to the laced closure located at the center back.
 The use of boxwood buttons turned on a lathe is consistent with technology and materials of the period.
 The loss of velvet pile is likely a result of an iron mordant used in the dying process.